 With friendly rapport, when your contacts do hear of job opportunities, they’ll think of you and be excited to help you..

-While networking may seem like a lot of effort, it’s essential to get a head start in your career search before you leave for Canada.
+While networking may seem like a lot of effort, it’s essential to build your professional network before you leave for Canada.
 With the right connections, you’ll be on your way to landing the right job in Canada, and meeting exciting new people.